stackbit-projects/tylerwillis-9c92f/content/pages/index.md

             new_window: false
             no_follow: false
             type: action
-          - label: Apply for Coaching
+          - label: Apply for Coaching (paid)
             url: '#'
             style: link
             has_icon: false